Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Results

-In the bottom panels, the orange and green contours represent analyses using the \Planck~2018 $\Lambda$CDM cosmology with the physical cold dark matter density decreased or increased by 10\%, respectively, while holding fixed the value of the Hubble constant.
-These variations approximately correspond to a $3\sigma$ difference around \Planck constraints.
-As we can see, the resulting posteriors move more than $1\,\sigma$ in the $A_\mathrm{s}$–$n_\mathrm{s}$ plane compared to the one from the baseline analysis, while the displacement is $\simeq0.5\,\sigma$ in the $\deltastar$–$\nstar$ plane.
-We discuss the origin of these shifts and possible strategies to mitigate them in \cref{app:compressed}.
+In the bottom panels, the orange and green contours represent analyses in which we decrease or increase the fixed value of the physical cold dark matter density by $3\sigma$ of \Planck while holding fixed the value of the Hubble constant.
+The differences in the Hubble parameter and the logarithmic growth at $z=2.2$ between the three cosmologies are below 1\%, but the differences in the matter transfer function at this redshift and $k=1\iMpc$ reach 2\%.
+Due to these differences, the posteriors move in the $A_\mathrm{s}$–$n_\mathrm{s}$ plane compared to the ones of the baseline analysis, while these remain largely consistent in the $\deltastar$–$\nstar$ plane.